skyshoumeng/Subclassified-Loss/README.md

 Our code is very easy to use, simply replace the loss function mmseg/models/loss/cross_entropy_loss.py under the mmsegmenation framework with the code we provide.

-For the training details, please refer to the instructions provided in mmsegmentation codebase.
+For the training details, please refer to the instructions provided in mmsegmentation codebase [Train.md](https://github.com/open-mmlab/mmsegmentation/blob/master/docs/en/train.md).

 <pre>
 Take the STDC model as an example: